dvrpc/TrackingProgress/markdown/Job Growth/what.md

-The U.S. Bureau of Labor Statistics' Quarterly Census of Employment and Wages (QCEW) provides a quarterly count of employment and wages as reported by employers and covers more than 95% of U.S. jobs available.
-County Business Patterns (CBP) is an annual program of the U.S. Census Bureau that provides economic data by industry at the county level.
-The CBP data is extracted from the Business Register, a database of all known single and multi-establishment employer companies maintained and updated by the U.S. Census Bureau.
+**[Job Growth]{.underline}**

+**What Is it?
+Tab Text**

+The U.S. Bureau of Economic Analysis' Total Full-Time and Part-Time Employment provides one of the most comprehensive publicly available accountings of average annual employment.
+Beyond full- and part-time employment types, it includes farm employment and other sectors that aren't always included in other sources, such as Public Administration\--with more detail of federal vs state and local employees.
+It also includes and distinguishes both Wage and Salary employees from Proprietors who own their own unincorporated businesses, handling taxation chiefly as personal income.
+These tend to be single-person or small businesses and can include construction or repair workers, babysitters, ride-share drivers, artists, local grocers, housekeepers, various freelancers and consultants, and can include some attorneys and doctors.

-The first chart shows the annual growth rate and the overall growth rate since 2001.
-The second shows the percentage of the region's jobs located in each county.
-The third chart shows the percentage of jobs that occur in various sectors of the region's economy.
-The first and second chart are based on QCEW data, and the third chart is based on CBP data.
+The first chart shows the annual growth rate and the overall growth rate since 2001, along with total employment, for total employees, wage and salary workers, and proprietors.
+The second shows the percentage of the region\'s jobs located in each county.
+The third chart shows the percentage of jobs that occur in various sectors of the region\'s economy.